FAST-HEP/fasthep-flow/docs/configuration/global_settings.md

     prefix: h_
     folder_rule: from_name | fixed | None
     folder: None
-  executor: DaskExecutor
+  flow: prefect::DaskTaskRunner
+  output:
-  output_dir: /path/to/output/dir
+    directory: /path/to/output/dir
   variables: <path to .env> | { <key>: <value>, ... }
 ```

 ## Resources

 The `resources` key defines the resources to use for the workflow.
 How these are
-interpreted depends on the executor and stages used.
+interpreted depends on the flow and stages used.

 - `memory`: the amount of memory to use for the workflow.
 This is passed to the
   executor.